Br00ty/lasr_brooty/README.md

-# LASR Tracker Pack for Emotracker
+# LASR Tracker Pack for Poptracker

-This is a Link's Awakening Switch Remake map tracker package for Emotracker.
+This is a Link's Awakening Switch Remake map tracker package for Poptracker.

 ## Installation